top of page

 Dorit_JordanDotan_400p.jpg

 Dorit Jordan Dotan, Israeli-German artist, is an internationally-based visual artist and independent curator.
-In her artistic and curatorial work she focus on social, environmental, animal rights and political issues.
-Through her art activism, she attempt to call attention to social, human rights and cultural issues.
+Her Art and Curatorial work focus on social, environmental, animal rights and political issues.
+Through her Art-Activism, she attempt to call attention to social, human rights and cultural issues.

-Dotan has exhibited in the US, Canada, Europe and Israel .She participated in the Jerusalem Biennale in 2015 and in 2016.
+Jordan has exhibited in the US, Canada, Europe and Israel .She participated in the Jerusalem Biennale.

-Her curated exhibition Far From The Front Lines a perspective view about the Israeli-Palestinian conflict was on view in 2017 at the Evanston Art Center.
-She was a juror and a guest curator of her Refreshing Feminism exhibition, created for the Woman Made Gallery, Chicago, 2019.
-As part of her artist residency In Berlin, she curated an exhibition in Berlin I am. an. immigrant. about the triangle between cultural conquest, assimilation and integration of asylum seeker and refugees in Europe.
+In Chicago she curated Far From The Front Lines- a perspective view about the Israeli-Palestinian conflict.
+She was a Juror and a Guest Curator of her Refreshing Feminism exhibition, created for the Woman Made Gallery, Chicago.
+As an Artist Resident In Berlin, she curated an exhibition I am. an. immigrant. about the triangle between cultural conquest, assimilation and integration of asylum seeker and refugees in Europe.

-She is a fellow with the Jewish Art Salon New York and Co-Curates the JAS's virtual Open Studios Program.
+She is a fellow with the Jewish Art Salon New York and Co-Curates the JAS's Virtual Open Studios.

-In recent years she exhibited at The Heller Museum NYC (HUC Museum), in a continuing process of creating contemporary Jewish Art.
+Since many years she exhibited at The Heller Museum NYC (HUC Museum), in a continuing process of creating Contemporary Jewish Art.

-In 2020 she completed a 2 year study of Curatorial and Museology Studies at the Institute for Israeli Art at the The Academic College, Tel-Aviv-Jaffa.
-Dotan completed an internship at the Haifa City Museum and in 2022 an internship at Museum Friedland, Germany, located at The Friedland Transit Camp.
+Jordan Dotan completed a 2 year study of Curatorial and Museology Studies at the Institute for Israeli Art at the The Academic College, Tel-Aviv-Jaffa.
+Dotan completed an internship at the Haifa City Museum and was an internship at Museum Friedland, Germany, located at The Friedland Transit Camp.

 DSC05128.jpg